airswap/airswap-about/technology/protocols.md

 [AirSwap Request-for-Quote (RFQ)](./glossary.md#request-for-quote-rfq) is an automated request-response protocol used by market makers running web servers from which clients request orders via HTTP or WebSocket.

-## Methods

-### `initialize`
+## `initialize`

-To support RFQ via WebSocket, the server must call initialize upon connection by the client and indicate `request-for-quote` among its list of supported protocols.
+If connected via WebSocket, the server must call initialize upon connection by the client and indicate `request-for-quote` among its list of supported protocols.

 ```typescript
 initialize([